 It's also important to eat plenty of fruits and vegetables.
 These not only give you necessary nutrients but also help you get fiber.
 Planning your meals can help you add healthy foods to your diet.

 It's also important to make sure you are getting enough vitamins and minerals in your diet, such as:

 Some health professionals recommend a prenatal vitamin supplement to breast-feeding women, especially for those who:

 How foods you eat affect breast milk and your baby

-Most foods you eat probably won't affect your milk or cause colicky symptoms in your baby.
+Most foods you eat probably won't cause colicky symptoms in your baby.
 But some infants develop a sensitivity to the protein in cow's milk.
 If this occurs, you may need to stop eating milk and dairy products.

 eMedicineHealth Medical Reference from Healthwise